Getting further with SKS

 OpenID Connect

-Kubernetes natively supports OpenID Connect as an authentication method adding external and more granular access control to your SKS cluster via this OAuth2 version found in many identity providers.
+Kubernetes natively supports OpenID Connect as an authentication method adding external (and more granular) access control to your SKS cluster via the OAuth2 version found in many identity providers.

-At creation time, a SKS cluster can be launched specifying the OpenID Connect parameters so that no further configuration is required to get access to the Kubernetes control plane management.
+At creation time, you can launch a SKS cluster by specifying the OpenID Connect parameters so that no further configuration is required to access Kubernetes control plane management.

 --oidc-client-id string OpenID client ID